arbrandes/VU-HitVoices/README.md

 - Zombie 2: `!Zombie2` or `!Voice Zombie2`
 - Zombie 3: `!Zombie3` or `!Voice Zombie3`

-Effects can be turned off with the command `!Off` or `!Voice Off`
+Effects can be turned off with the command `!Off` or `!Voice Off` in chat Names can be partial as long as more than two letters are provided

 ### Crowd and Announcer
 The crowd cheers and awws on kills and deaths.
 The announcer calls out joining players and yells Go!

 ## Server Configuration
-As a server owner you can enable or disable voices available to the clients You can also specify which names bots are allowed to use
+As a server owner you can enable or disable voices available to the clients.
+You can also specify which names bots are allowed to use.
+All of these settings can be set via RCON or by adding them to your `Startup.txt`

 ### `vu-hitvoices.Voices`
 **Default:** `"Captain,Combine,Ganon,Incineroar,Peach,Wolf,Fox,Luigi,Zombie1,Zombie2,Zombie3,Off"`